emqx/emqx-docs/en_US/rule/backend_mongodb.md

 ## Create resources

-After completing the above work, we will create MongoDB resources and rules in EMQ X Dashboard.
+After completing the above work, we will create MongoDB resources and rules in EMQX Dashboard.

-First, open the EMQ X Dashboard, enter the resource page of the rule engine, click the **Create** button in the upper left corner, and the **Create Resource** form will pop up.
+First, open the EMQX Dashboard, enter the resource page of the rule engine, click the **Create** button in the upper left corner, and the **Create Resource** form will pop up.
 In the **Resource Type** drop-down box in the form, we can see three resource types of **MongoDB Single node mode**, **MongoDB Replica Set mode** and **MongoDB Sharded mode**, which correspond to the three deployment methods of MongoDB.

 ![image-20211126200858453](./assets/rule-engine/mongo_data_to_store3.png)